Day and Boarding Schools

 Therapeutic Boarding Schools are a logical next step from wilderness programs or residential treatment centers.
 They provide a structure and positive peer culture that supports a child’s academic, social and emotional growth so they may transition home or on to college.
 Therapeutic boarding schools run year-round accredited academic schools and offer rolling admission, making it possible for credit recovery and to get back on track to complete their high school curriculum.
 Many of the best therapeutic schools require “readiness for change” as a precursor to being accepted for admission.
 There is usually a strong emphasis on both the group/peer process as well as individual and family counseling.
 The average length of stay is 12-18 months.

-Aimed at young adults ages 18-25, transition programs are designed to assist students in need of support as they take steps toward achieving a healthy, independent adult life.
+Aimed at adults ages 18-35, transitional programs are designed to assist students in need of support as they take steps toward achieving a healthy, independent adult life.
 These programs help young adults gain confidence and improve self esteem while developing skills to live a healthy and independent life.
 They offer support in meeting educational, vocational, and social goals.
 Transitional programs range from highly structured and clinical group living models to mentor-based programs that bolster a first college or work experience.

 Managing a schedule, budget, nutrition and school are all areas of independent living these programs target.